nowzoo/nest-js-auth-starter/README.md

 # Nest.js Auth Sample

 A starter library for authentication using email/password to sign in and JWT for API access.
 Based on the example from the [NestJS Authentication docs](https://docs.nestjs.com/techniques/authentication).
-[Repo](https://github.com/nestjs/nest/tree/master/sample/19-auth-jwt)
+[Repo](https://github.com/nestjs/nest/tree/master/sample/19-auth-jwt).

+**Note that you should not use this in production as is**.
+At the very least you should:
+ - switch to https
+ - change the JWT signing algorithm to use certificates (RS256)

 ## Quick Start